sil-finance/sister-in-law/README.md

 # sister-in-law contracts
 Currently sister-in-law is running in pending mode, contract code is not revealed and only skeleton code is available for view.

-Code will be available After main-net launch.
+Code will be available AFTER main-net launch.

 # Audit